 Typically, geographic segmentation covers at least a few of the following features:

-It classifies people based on their personality, desires, and other characteristics.
+It classifies people based on their personalities, desires, and other characteristics.
 It is an effective method for promoting the same item to individuals from presumably vastly distinct demographics, and it is critical in business target marketing.

 Psychographic segmentation can be used to target these factors: